ABCs of Searching

 Margeaux Johnson, "JASIS&T open access policy and the ASIS&T scholarly

-communication survey
+communication survey."

 Pengyi Zhang, "Extending Sense-Making Models with Ideas from Cognition and Learning Theories." http://www.asis.org/Conferences/AM08/contributedpapers/19.html